 - Designing adaptations to living environments

-- How to develop and manage therapeutic groups
+- Development and management of therapeutic groups

 - Communication and other interpersonal skills